dJg-jpeg/Address-Book-with-BlackJack-and-B-tches/README.md

 # Package contents

-* bot_classes.py – contains description of all the Address Book bot classes and their methods
+* bot_classes.py – contains description of all the ContactAddress Book bot classes and their methods
 * dir_sorter.py – a separate module to sort files in the directory to different folders by extensions
-* handlers.py – contains functions and methods that call for bot_classes.py Classes and methods, additional methods to manipulate Address Book contents.
+* handlers.py – contains functions and methods that call for bot_classes.py Classes and methods, additional methods to manipulate ContactAddress Book contents.
 * main_bot.py – main script

 # System Requirements